Selfcopy/xgpu/readme.md

 Easily set up a GPU mining server for XENBLOCKS mining.
 A single line of code installs all dependencies and executes GPU mining.
 Here's how you get started:

-# @JozefJarosciak version but for XENGPU mining from single -14x GPUs
+# @JozefJarosciak version but for XENGPU mining from single to 14x GPUs
 # XENBLOCKS - Effortless GPU Mining on VAST.AI
 1. **VAST.AI Mining - vast.ai (verified)**:
    - First, clone this repository to your own public repository.